 Meningococcal disease is more likely to occur in babies younger than 1 year, in young people ages 16 to 23 years, in anyone with a weak immune system, and in anyone exposed to an outbreak of the disease.

 Meningococcal conjugate vaccine is used to prevent infection caused by meningococcal bacteria.
 The vaccine works by exposing you to a small dose of the bacteria or a protein from the bacteria, which causes your body to develop immunity to the disease.
-Meningococcal conjugate vaccine contains four of the most common types of meningococcal bacteria (serogroups A, C, W, and Y).
+Meningococcal conjugate vaccine contains four of the most common types of meningococcal bacteria (serogroups A, C, Y, and W-135).

 This vaccine will not treat an active meningococcal infection that has already developed in the body.

-Meningococcal conjugate vaccine is for use in children and adults between the ages of 9 months and 55 years old.
+The Menactra brand of this vaccine is for use in children and adults between the ages of 9 months and 55 years old.
+Menveo is for children and adults between the ages of 2 months and 55 years old.

 Like any vaccine, meningococcal conjugate vaccine may not provide protection from disease in every person.